gkysrt/MD5SHA256/README.md

 This is a small program that calculates **MD5** and **SHA-256** encryption of an any given string.

-Program takes input of any size.
+Program takes input of any size from the command line.

 ---